tommiahonen/ais-simulator/README.md

 Another issue on Windows is that you may get a `java.net.SocketException: Protocol family not supported` thrown by the JVM if you try to connect (from the client) to url http://localhost:8040/.
 This issue may be related to running Docker Desktop.

 One way to get around this issue seems to be to make the query to http://[your host computer name]:8040/ instead.
 So you could use e.g. http://desktop-25pafta:8040/ if your host computer was named `desktop-25pafta`.

+This issue seems to not be present on Linux.